thehydroreview/thehydroreview-site/_posts/2025-09-01-howto-search.md

 <iframe width="640" height="360" src="https://www.youtube-nocookie.com/embed/qP4pABbWtfA?controls=0" frameborder="0" allowfullscreen></iframe>

+## Another Way to Search

+In generating the site, have a list of all the words that are people's names and place names in another file.
+It's not as useful usually as using the search box, but it might help you find what you need.
+It's a rather large file (about 12MB), so it may take a few seconds to load.
+It's still not sentences from the issue, but it might help.
+[Click here](/words/) to load the file.

 Happy searching.
 We hope you enjoy reading about Hydro through the years.
 If you have suggestions, please reach out to us using the [contact page](/contact) or on [FaceBook](https://www.facebook.com/groups/1016477133673656).